asdf-format/asdf-adass2024/README.md

 cd asdf-adass2024
 ```

-And finally, on any platform, to install and activate the `roman-data-workshop-env` environment, type:
+And finally, on any platform, to install and activate the `adass-asdf` environment, type:

 ```shell
 conda env create --file install/environment.yml